Decompiler: Program analysis

 could result in the following IR after expression propagation:

 m[ebx+12] := m[ebx+12] - (m[ebx+4] + m[ebx+8]);

-The resulting expression is more like high level language, and has also eliminated the use of the machine register eax.
-Later analyses may eliminate the ebx register.
+The resulting expression more closely resembles a high level language expression and has eliminated the explicit use of the machine register eax.
+Later analyses may also eliminate the explicit use of ebx.

 Data flow analysis

-The places where register contents are defined and used must be traced using data flow analysis.
-The same analysis can be applied to locations that are used for temporaries and local data.
-A different name can then be formed for each such connected set of value definitions and uses.
-It is possible that the same local variable location was used for more than one variable in different parts of the original program.
-Even worse it is possible for the data flow analysis to identify a path whereby a value may flow between two such uses even though it would never actually happen or matter in reality.
-This may in bad cases lead to needing to define a location as a union of types.
-The decompiler may allow the user to explicitly break such unnatural dependencies which will lead to clearer code.
-This of course means a variable is potentially used without being initialized and so indicates a problem in the original program.
+The places where register contents are defined and used can be traced using data flow analysis.
+The same analysis can be applied to memory locations used for temporary and local data.
+A different name can then be formed for each connected set of value definitions and uses.
+The same local storage location may have been reused for more than one source level variable in different parts of the original program.
+Conversely, an imprecise analysis may infer data-flow relationships between uses that could not occur in an actual execution.
+These ambiguities can make recovery of source level variables and types more difficult.

 Type analysis

-A good machine code decompiler will perform type analysis.
-Here, the way registers or memory locations are used result in constraints on the possible type of the location.
-For example, an and instruction implies that the operand is an integer; programs do not use such an operation on floating point values (except in special library code) or on pointers.
-An add instruction results in three constraints, since the operands may be both integer, or one integer and one pointer (with integer and pointer results respectively; the third constraint comes from the ordering of the two operands when the types are different).
+A machine code decompiler may perform type analysis.
+Here, the ways in which registers or memory locations are used impose constraints on their possible types.
+For example, an and instruction generally suggests an integer-like operand, while arithmetic involving a memory address may indicate a pointer.
+Type analysis attempts to combine such constraints to recover higher level type information.

 Various high level expressions can be recognized which trigger recognition of structures or arrays.
-However, it is difficult to distinguish many of the possibilities, because of the freedom that machine code or even some high level languages such as C allow with casts and pointer arithmetic.
+However, it is difficult to distinguish many of the possibilities because of the freedom that machine code, or even some high level languages such as C, allow with casts and pointer arithmetic.

 The example from the previous section could result in the following high level code: